Avoid cache trap when serving Angular app

 Let's take, for example, the angular.io/docs site:

-header are good for us and which are not?
+We can see that the cache-control header is no-cache.
+Which values in the cache-control header are good for us and which are not?

-— This will tell any cache system not to cache theindex.html
+• no-store — This will tell any cache system not to cache the index.html file — also good.

-— This is also won't cache theindex.html
+• max-age=0 — This is also won't cache the index.html.

-will be cached for a year.
-It’s really up to you which values are ok by you, but I think we can agree we don't want theindex.html
+• max-age=31536000 — This isn't good.
+The value in the max-age represents seconds — our index.html will be cached for a year.
+It’s really up to you which values are ok by you, but I think we can agree we don't want the index.html in the cache for a full year.

-header; if you see something else in your response, you can check it out here.
+Those are the popular values for the cache-control header; if you see something else in your response, you can check it out here.

 What if we didn’t supply the cache-control header?